 - Those who are concerned that their health issues may be a barrier to employment.

-RFEA – The Forces Employment Charity – exists to provide life-long, life-changing support, job opportunities, and training to service leavers, veterans and reservists, irrespective of circumstances, rank, length of service, or reason for leaving.
+RFEA – The Forces Employment Charity – exists to provide life-long, life-changing support, job opportunities, and training to service leavers, veterans, reservists and their families, irrespective of circumstances, rank, length of service, or reason for leaving.

 Founded in 1885 and operating across the UK, we have the specialist knowledge and understanding to bridge the gap between military life and civilian employment.
 We work in partnership with other organisations and employers who, like us, respect and value the unique qualities and abilities of all those who have served.

 For more information and to register your interest, go to: https://www.rfea.org.uk/jobseekers/

 - Those who are worried about a medical condition or impairment preventing them from getting back into work.